AndreLuizdeLima/Tabela-periodica-Html-Css/README.md

 qualquer duvida pode deixar um comentario.

-en --> A periodic table made in html and css.
+EN --> A periodic table made in html and css.

 Basically I used table and styled using CSS I preferred to use only one file in this project because it would be used in the classroom and more files could lead to complications.